 Name of school

 Address

-Telephone number
+Telephone nur mber

 Date:

 Dear Parents:

+We have planned for a fieldtrip to (location)

+on

-We have planned for a field trip to (location) on(date a).
-On this field trip, we will be learning about and will be involved in the following activities: This trip is related to the curriculum in the following ways: We will be travelling to our destination by scho car and driver, public transit, train, charter bus ool bus, walking, staff car and driver, student car and driver, parent , ferry or other.
+On this field trip, we will be learning a about and will be involved

+in the following activities:

+This trip is related to the curriculum in the fol lowing ways:

+We will be travelling to our destinatio car and driver, public transit, train, ch n by school bus, walking, staff car and d narter bus, ferry or other. river, student car and driver, parent

 Seat belts must be worn.
-Drivers of private can used if required.
-(Include if appropriate). rs must ensure that seat belts are fastened and booster seats are List the risks of participating in the field trip: We will depart from the school on (departure date) at (time) and return on (return date) at
+Drivers of pused if required.
+(Include if appropria orivate cars must ensure that seat belts a te). are fastened and booster seats are

+List the risks of participating in the fie eld trip:

+(dep parture date) at

+return on(ucp •

+etuiii oii (return date) at

 (time).

-The cost for the field trip for each student is .
+The cost for the field trip for each stu- dent is

+· ct's Policy 430: Fees, Deposits and Financi

+child to participate in this activity.
+Please attached) and return it to the school alou(date). ·

+Please contact me here at the schoo ol if you have any questions.

+(days of week) at (give preferred times).

+☐ Attachments are included

+Sincerely,

+Grade: Course:

+(Name of teacher)